neontapir/neontapir.github.io/_posts/2016/2016-05-17-video-postprocessing-using-ffmpeg-and-sox.md

 found that even .21 introduced some attenuation.
 However, .15 left enough of Paul's voice that he was intelligible when he was talking quietly.

+{% include pullquote.html
+text="This step makes a huge difference in watchability." %}

 Each time I generated a new `tmpaud-clean.wav` file, I listened to it with `play tmpaud-clean.wav`.
 When I was satisfied with the results, I used FFmpeg to merge (remux) the two streams back together: